patooworld/vsixvhax/Framework-Notes.md

 ### Snow

-For Snow, a `.hxml` file can be obtained by running the following command:
+For Snow, a `.hxml` file can be obtained by running the following command (where `<target>` is the name of a target like `web`):

 ```
-haxelib run flow info --hxml > completion.hxml
+haxelib run flow info <target> --hxml > completion.hxml
 ```

+Also check out the [official Luxe documentation on setting up VSCode](https://luxeengine.com/setup-an-ide/#vscode).

 ### Flambe